CF's Got Talent!

 How does it work?

 Early-career researchers can be PhD students, postdoctoral researchers or research fellows.
-Each of our six incredible presenters this year holds one of those positions on our biggest research grant projects – the SRCs.
-We invest up to £750,000 into each SRC, and they last up to four years.
-Take a look at this year's presenters and which SRCs they are working on.
+Each of the presenters held one of those positions on our biggest research projects – the SRCs.
+We invest up to £750,000 into each SRC, and they last for up to four years.
+Take a look at this year's presenters and which SRCs they are working on: